 “At the time I wanted to design something that reflected the strength and beauty of our Maori women ancestors, and that accurately reflects traditional Maori values, but to make it from unorthodox materials.
 Having grown up on an orchard I’d had a lot to do with the packing materials we used for fruit, and so I decided to create my design out of package strapping.”

 Olivia spent many evenings weaving the dress from strands of black and white package strapping, using various curling techniques to highlight and alternate the textures of the materials.
 Along with a lot of natural creativity and artistic talent, Olivia was able to bring to the project the skills she’d learned some years ago as a student at Toihoukura, a Maori arts and design school.

 Olivia lives in Nelson with her husband and their four sons.
-She is a former NRAIT Trustee and is the Marketing Manager for Kono Beverages.
+She is a former NRAIT Trustee.